reactjs/react.dev/src/content/reference/react/useInsertionEffect.md

 If you insert styles during rendering and React is processing a [non-blocking update,](/reference/react/useTransition#marking-a-state-update-as-a-non-blocking-transition) the browser will recalculate the styles every single frame while rendering a Component tree, which can be **extremely slow.**

-`useInsertionEffect` is better than inserting styles during [`useLayoutEffect`](/reference/react/useLayoutEffect) or [`useEffect`](/reference/react/useEffect) because it ensures that by the time other Effects run in your components, the `<style>` tags have already been inserted.
+`useInsertionEffect` is better than inserting styles during [`useLayoutEffect`](/reference/react/useLayoutEffect) or [`useEffect`](/reference/react/useEffect) because it ensures that by the time other Effects run in your Components, the `<style>` tags have already been inserted.
 Otherwise, layout calculations in regular Effects would be wrong due to outdated styles.

 </DeepDive>